Hay fever – all you need to know and what you can do

 - Usually persists for longer or keeps coming back.

-As with all allergies speak to your GP or pharmacist about your symptoms.
+As with all allergies speak to your doctor or pharmacist about your symptoms.
 That way you can find out if it really is hay fever, and which types of pollen trigger your allergy.

 Your doctor will usually ask you about your symptoms, and when and where they appear.

 Allergies are often inherited.
 So, your doctor may ask if there are any known allergies in your family.
-A skin prick test or blood tests may be necessary to determine which allergens are causing your symptoms.
+A skin prick test or a blood test may be necessary to determine which allergens are causing your symptoms.
+Read more about allergy testing.

 How do I manage hay fever?

-As for most allergies, there are three main ways to help manage your hay fever:- Avoiding your triggers
+You don’t have to put up with annoying symptoms.
+As for most allergies, there are three main ways to help manage your hay fever:

 - Treating acute symptoms